JaafarMortada/Nourish-Connect/README.md

 ###  Nourish Connect is built using the following technologies:

 - Nourish Connect uses the [React](https://reactjs.org/) library for its frontend development.
 React is known for its flexibility and efficiency in building dynamic user interfaces.

+- The user interface adheres to a responsive and modern design using [Tailwind CSS](https://tailwindcss.com) framework and the [material tailwind](https://www.material-tailwind.com) library.
+Tailwind CSS is a utility-first CSS framework that simplifies the styling process while maintaining a highly customizable design.

 - The backend of Nourish Connect is powered by the [Laravel framework](https://laravel.com/).
 Laravel is a popular PHP framework known for its elegant syntax and robust features for web application development.

 - The project uses a SQL database for data storage and management.
 SQL databases are well-suited for structured data and provide strong data consistency.

 - Nourish Connect incorporates real-time chat functionality using [Firebase]( https://firebase.google.com/).
 Firebase is a comprehensive platform that offers real-time database capabilities, making it ideal for chat applications.

+- Nourish Connect utilizes [Node.js](https://nodejs.org/en) for handling endpoints that trigger WebSocket events.
+Node.js is known for its non-blocking, event-driven architecture, making it suitable for real-time applications and API endpoints.

 - To enable real-time updates, the project leverages the [Pusher](https://pusher.com) service for WebSocket functionality.
 Websockets ensure instant data synchronization between different users and components of the application.

-- Nourish Connect utilizes [Node.js](https://nodejs.org/en) for handling endpoints that trigger WebSocket events.
-Node.js is known for its non-blocking, event-driven architecture, making it suitable for real-time applications and API endpoints.
+- NourishConnect's APIs are hosted on [AWS](https://aws.amazon.com/fr/ec2/).
+You can find a concise documentation of these APIs using [Postman](https://www.postman.com) by following this [link](https://documenter.getpostman.com/view/28634431/2s9YJaZPjj).

 <br><br>